 We supply our plastic AM parts in Nylon 12 and Glass-Filled Nylon 12.

-Glass Filled Nylon 12 provides greater rigidity and is perfect when prototyping rigid parts intended for production in advanced engineered thermoplastics.
-The filler is glass bead and not fibre, hence the part predominantly increases in stiffness but not strength.
+Glass Filled Nylon 12 provides greater rigidity, perfect when prototyping rigid parts intended for production in advanced engineered thermoplastics, and is the right choice for functional testing.
+Form, fit and functional testing can now be completed without sacrifice.
+The filler is glass bead and not fibre; part predominantly increases in stiffness but not strength.

 Further information is in our Plastic AM Material specifications section.

 Plastic AM Machines

 Our machines are produced by EOS GmbH and include some of the most technologically advanced and largest plastic AM machines available on the market.
 We have the ideal balance of hardware to meet our customers’ needs whether that be for larger parts, fine detailed parts and a fast turn-round of their order.